Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

                                     (rule3 boid boids)
                                     (v-rescale 0.1 (v- mouse-pos (pos boid)))))))))

 And with that, we have a complete implementation of Boids!
-At the risk of beating a dead horse, I'll re-emphasise that we did the whole thing without once restarting our program or waiting for code to compile.
+At the risk of beating a dead horse, I'll re-emphasise that we did the whole thing without once restarting our program or waiting a perceivable amount of time for code to compile.

 ### Closing thoughts
-I hope, in this brief demonstration of livecoding, I've given you a taste of how useful and fun this feature can be.
+I hope, in this brief demonstration of livecoding, I've given you a taste of how useful and fun this feature can be, whether you're developing a graphics application or mundane accounting software.
 Like I've said, it's not unique to Common Lisp, as at least Smalltalk and Erlang have similar capabilities.
 It's also possible to bridge the gap in less interactive languages by making applications automatically restart themselves when a code change is detected, or by bolting on a scripting language.
 Just do me a favour and ask yourself, the next time you're waiting the requisite time units for your code to recompile: *How can I make this workflow more interactive?
 How can I make it more... like Common Lisp?*

 [^livecod]: See the [Wiki page](https://en.wikipedia.org/wiki/Live_coding), and also [interactive programming](https://en.wikipedia.org/wiki/Interactive_programming).
 [^boidsref]: I also heavily leaned on [this webpage](https://vergenet.net/~conrad/boids/pseudocode.html) for my implementation.
 Thanks, Conrad!